mayte-valdez/FoodInspector/README.md

 # ![Food Inspector logo](https://raw.githubusercontent.com/mayte-valdez/FoodInspector/master/src/images/logoFoodInspector.svg)

-This project was create by [Mayte Valdez](https://github.com/mayte-valdez) as a part of Remote front-end developer training course.
+This project was create by [Mayte Valdez](https://github.com/mayte-valdez), exercice for the front-end developer training course at the [Wild Code School](https://www.wildcodeschool.com/fr-FR).

 ## About the projet
 Food inspector is an app inpired in [yuka](https://yuka.io/).